codingconcepts/architecture-simplification/001_fragile_data_integrations/queue_coherence/steps.md

 > In a system with dual writes, any at least once or exactly once delivery semantics guaranteed by your queue are out the window.

+> The only way to protect these guarantees is to drive events from the database itself

 ### Summary

 * This demonstrates that even if writes are successful, they can arrive at different times, leading to different consumers having a different view of what is currently correct data.